vruusmann/openscoring.io/_posts/2022-11-09-measuring_memory_sklearn..md

 ### Scikit-Learn estimators do not (yet-) support the `__sizeof__()` method

-Can the in-memory size of Scikit-Learn estimator objects be measured using the `__sizeof__()` method or not?
+Can the in-memory size of Scikit-Learn estimators be measured using the `__sizeof__()` method or not?

-As of Scikit-Learn version 1.1(.3), the answer appears to be "no", because the following code keeps printing a constant value of 24 or 32 bytes (depending on the Python version) for a wide variety of transformer and estimator types:
+As of Scikit-Learn version 1.1(.3), the answer appears to be "no", because the following code keeps printing a constant value of 24 or 32 bytes (depending on the Python version) for a wide variety of transformer and model types:

 ``` python
 from sklearn.datasets import make_regression